 Centralized Management

-1. All devices and services are managed via a single dashboard.
+All devices and services are managed through a single dashboard

-4. Best for large, complex, or rapidly growing organizations needing security, agility, and efficiency.
+Best suited for large, complex, or rapidly growing organisations

 Decentralized Management